|

 anywhere else.
 Several of the handlers in the section had rotated home from a

 back.
-Several handlers were shipped to Viet Nam from overseas bases.
+Several handlers were also shipped to Vietnam from other overseas bases.
 I thought

 that if I had to pull a second tour, it might as well be with the same dog and a